Murithi/murithi.github.io/_posts/2017-10-05-scope-in-javascript.md

 author: Murithi M'Inoti
 comments: true
 tags: Javascript
+categories: Javascript
+slug: Scope can be said to be a set of rules that indicate where we should look for a variable.
+It defines the area where variables are available.
+A variable will normally belong to a certain context of execution
 ---

 Scope can be said to be a set of rules that indicate where we should look for a variable.
 It defines the area where variables are available.
 A variable will normally belong to a certain context of execution.
 In this context certain variables- *values and expressions* are "visible" and or can be refered to.
 Outside of this, there's no access to the variable.